SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_watchdog_timer/readme.md

 ## Introduction

-- This examples demonstrates triggerring of WDT warnings & LED toggeling, in WDT interrupt handler continously for ten times.
-System restarts (kicks) WDT on every interrupt, on eleventh interrupt system does not restart WDT then WDT resets the application or system.
+- This examples demonstrates triggerring of WDT warnings & LED toggeling, in WDT interrupt handler continously for 6 times.
+System restarts (kicks) WDT on every interrupt, on sixth interrupt system does not restart WDT then WDT resets the application.
+- Then WDT is started again with new parameters, toggled LED again for 6 times, after that timer is stopped & de-initialized.

 ## Overview